moisestech/cloud-native-foundations/cloud-native/faas/_faas.md

 ### Summary 2

-Throughout its evolution, an organization needs to periodically evaluate available cloud-computing services, to ensure that the business requirements are always fulfilled.
-The industry has an abundance of cloud-computing offerings, such as on-premise, IaaS, PaaS, and FaaS, with a rich collection of open-source and vendor managed tools.
+- Throughout its evolution, an organization needs to periodically evaluate available cloud-computing services, to ensure that the business requirements are always fulfilled.
+  - The industry has an abundance of cloud-computing offerings, such as on-premise, **IaaS**, **PaaS**, and **FaaS**, with a rich collection of open-source and vendor managed tools.
 In this lesson, we analyzed Cloud Foundry, an open-source PaaS, that can be hosted on any available compute and provide a unified and powerful end-user experience.
 We have also explored, FaaS an event-driven offering, that increases the cost-efficiency of a platform.

 Overall, throughout this lesson we explored: